Enough

 Much

 “You never will amount to much,” you said quietly.
 Not acknowledging that quiet is not silence.
-Unlike the silence that fell when you died for me, absolute and forever silencing the noise.
+Unlike the silence that fell when you died for me, absolutely and forever silencing the noise.
 Quiet calls for attention to the hum of voices in the background, the koel that sings, the wind that whistles, the moon that…

 Blazing.